pylonide/pylon/ppc/platform/doc/terms/propertybinding.md

  ### Expressions

- The use of `{` and `}` tell APF that the visible property will be bound.
-By specifying `myCheckbox.value`, APF knows that the value of `myCheckbox` should be retrieved for this property.
+ The use of `{` and `}` tell PPC that the visible property will be bound.
+By specifying `myCheckbox.value`, PPC knows that the value of `myCheckbox` should be retrieved for this property.
 Whenever the checkbox changes, the slider will show or hide.